LasramR/mimic/README.md

 ### [Windows](#windows)

-Install Python (skip if you already have it installed):
+Install Python (if not already installed):
-* download the latest release of Python from [python.org](https://www.python.org/downloads/windows/)*
+* download the latest release of Python from [python.org](https://www.python.org/downloads/windows/)

-Install pipx (skip if you already have it installed):
+Install pipx (if not already installed):
 ```bash
 # If you installed python using Microsoft Store, replace `py` with `python3` in the next line.
 py -m pip install --user pipx